nhaney90/gis-applications/JavaScript/esri-js-toolbelt/README.md

-# The Esri JS Toolkit
+# The Esri JS Toolbelt

 ## About
 As an SDK Support Analyst for Esri I spend my days writing sample applications for customers to demonstrate how to implement particular workflows using the Esri JavaScript API.
 Create a map, create some fake data to test with, style the map, and add relevant widgets.
 After this initial setup I could write the code to the customer is looking for.
 After doing this for a number of years I decided much of this work could be automated.
 The Esri JS Toolkit is a library that can handle tedious tasks such as publishing to AGOL, creating random data and basic GUI design with a single method call.
 Methods will continue to be added to this library as I think of tasks to automate.
 If you have any suggestions please let me know!